lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 =======

-Add a global credential to Jenkins called ``jenkins-release`` and set the ID: ``'jenkins-release'`` as its value insert the private portion of the ``ssh-key`` that you created for your Gerrit user.
+Add a global credential to Jenkins called ``jenkins-release`` and set the ID: ``'jenkins-release'`` as its value insert the private half of the ``ssh-key`` that you created for your Gerrit user.

 Add Global vars in Jenkins:
 Jenkins configure -> Global properties -> Environment variables